 background-color: color(white); color: color(red, dark);

-Use any light background color with its corresponding primary color for an action
+Use any light background color with its corresponding dark color for an action

 background-color: color(yellow, light); color: color(yellow, dark);